KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/view-ongoing-orders-and-swap-history-on-atomicdex-mobile.md

-# How to View Ongoing Orders and Swap History on AtomicDEX Mobile
+# How to View Ongoing Orders and Swap History on Komodo Mobile Wallet

 #### View Ongoing Swaps and Orders